Prom: Bulgaria

-In Bulgaria, the ball is called abiturientski bal and is held at the end of 12th grade, when you are aged 18/19.
-Preparations for the ball begin at the end of the 11th grade, because students are supposed to organize the whole event.
-It is celebrated in May, mainly on the 23rd, 24th, or 25th, after finishing exams.
-Students can bring a date to the event which is usually held in a restaurant or a club.
-Usually, before the main event there is a big gathering in front of the high school's building, where graduates count to 12 (as in 12 grades) and take photos with each other before going to the restaurant called izprashtane ("farewell send off").
+In Bulgaria, the ball is called abiturientski bal (абитуриентски бал) and is held at the end of 12th grade, when students are aged 18 or 19.
+Preparations for the ball begin at the end of the 11th grade, as students are supposed to organize the whole event.
+It is usually celebrated on the 23rd-25th of May, after finishing matriculation exams.
+Students may bring a date to the event, which is usually held in a restaurant or a club.
+Usually, before the main event there is a large gathering in front of the high school's building, where graduates count to 12 (as in 12 grades) and take photos with one other before going to the restaurant called izprashtane (изпращане).
 At the main event in the restaurant/hotel, there is music, usually pop and retro.
-Students are free to dance with whomever they want, even if they have come with a date.
+Students are free to dance with whomever they want, even if they come with a date.
 The school director and the 12th-grade teachers are also sometimes invited.
 There is usually an afterparty at a dance club.
 Some people even organize a second afterparty.
 After the prom night, students usually go on an excursion together for 3 to 5 days.
-The popular destinations are the Black Sea coast and Turkey.
+Popular destinations are the Black Sea coast and Turkey.
 The event is often associated with excess in drinking and having sex.

-Czech Republic
+Czechia

-In the Czech Republic, the last year in Gymnasium is celebrated with maturitní ples ("graduation ball").
+In Czechia, the last year in Gymnasium is celebrated with maturitní ples ("graduation ball").
 This ball takes place before exams are taken, usually in January or February, the traditional season for balls during the Fasching (e.g., List of balls in Vienna).
 Normally, balls are formal but modern elements are included, too.
 The students invite their parents, other relatives, and friends to come to the ball with them.
 The balls usually have a theme and the classes perform choreographed dance routines at the beginning or during the evening.
 The students also receive a ribbon.
 It's common that various artists are invited to perform at the ball, ranging from fireshow performers to famous celebrities.
 At midnight, the classes perform a "midnight surprise performance" – typically some sort of funny act.
 Sometimes several schools organize a joint event.
 The income is often used to finance a collective voyage of the students after the exams.

 A matriculation dinner in Čakovec, Croatia, 2023.